seojuice

 Conversational commerce is not hypothetical anymore.
 I placed an order through Perplexity last week.
 Asked for running shoes, got three options with real-time pricing, tapped "buy," and PayPal handled the rest without a single page load.
 Tracking link showed up in the same thread.
 The entire thing took maybe forty seconds.

-The stakes for brands are clear: if your SKU does not appear in that recommendation set, you have lost the sale before a browser tab opens.
+The stakes for brands are clear.
+If your SKU does not appear in that recommendation set, you have lost the sale before a browser tab opens.
 There is no retargeting window, no second-chance organic listing.
 Just an AI-curated shortlist and a payment rail that closes the deal in under a minute.
 The fight is not for traffic anymore.
 It is for algorithmic inclusion.

 What Conversational Commerce Actually Is

 This is not a new concept.
 WeChat Mini-Programs did this in 2014.
 WhatsApp Business opened APIs in 2018.
-What changed is that generative AI turned scripted bots into free-form assistants that understand natural language requests like "vegan leather tote under $120" and return shoppable cards.
+What changed is that generative AI turned scripted bots into free-form assistants that understand natural-language requests like "vegan leather tote under $120" and return shoppable cards.

 The Timeline That Matters